Skip to main content

 The bottom line

-Xofluza (baloxavir marboxil) is a single-dose medication that helps treat and prevent the flu.
-You need to take Xofluza within 48 hours (2 days) of when your flu symptoms start in order for it to work.
+Xofluza (baloxavir marboxil) is a single-dose antiviral medication that helps treat and prevent the flu (influenza).
+You should take Xofluza within 48 hours (2 days) of when your flu symptoms start or you’re exposed to it in order for it to work best.
 It comes as an oral suspension if you have trouble swallowing tablets.

 You can take Xofluza with or without food, but avoid dairy products or other high-calcium food items the day you take it.
 It’s also best to avoid any vitamins, supplements, or medications that contain calcium or metals such as zinc, magnesium, and iron.
 They can make Xofluza less effective.